 I’m a political theorist at the University of Oxford.
+I hold a Postdoctoral Prize Research Fellowship at Nuffield College.

 A third strand concerns how social change affects what we can expect of people and institutions.
 Social norms shape what options people can see, what choices are costly, and what plans are feasible.
 When norms shift through technological disruption, public health crises, or cultural transformation, the terms on which people’s situations should be assessed shift as well.
 This work explores how a commitment to justice should respond to these changes.

-My research has been published in ‘American Political Science Review’, ‘Politics, Philosophy & Economics‘,‘European Journal of Political Theory’, and ‘Journal of Medical Ethics’.
+My research has been published or is forthcoming in ‘Journal of Business Ethics‘, ‘American Political Science Review’, ‘Politics, Philosophy & Economics‘, ‘European Journal of Political Theory’, and ‘Journal of Medical Ethics’.
 You can read the abstracts here.

 I am a contributing writer for Scandinavia’s largest morning paper, Dagens Nyheter, where my columns, editorials, essays, and critique have regularly appeared since 2013.
 Before I started my DPhil, I was an editor at a publisher focused on popular philosophy and science.
 I have also worked as a political advisor and speechwriter in the Swedish Parliament, focusing in particular on foreign affairs, defence policy, and the European Union.
 Before that I was a trainee at the Swedish Ministry for Foreign Affairs.